redclock/Adv-Game/README.md

   * Menu:-----ESC
   * Move:-----Left and Right
   * Jump:-----Z
-  * Climb:----Up and Down, if there is a ladder or a tree at your feet
+  * Climb:----Up and Down, if there is a ladder or a tree at your feet.
-  * Talk:-----starts when the hero reaches an NPC, SPACE or ENTER to continue
+  * Talk:-----Starts as the hero reaches the NPC.
+Press SPACE or ENTER to continue.
+  * Door:-----Up to open if the door is closed, otherwise enter the door.
   * Sword:----Press 1 to equip.
 X to normal attack, costing 10% energy; C to strong attack, costing 100% energy.
   * ring:-----Press 2 to equip.
 Hold X and press Left and Right to aim direction.
 Release X to shoot.
 Press C to catch.
   * Bomb:-----Press 3 to equip.
 X to place in current place.

-##Require
+##Requirement
   JDK and JRE 1.5 or higher are required.
-Tested in Windows, Linux and Mac.
+Tested in Windows, Linux and Mac OS.

 ##Build
 	  ./build.sh

 ##Run
 	  ./run.sh
+In Windows you can also launch the game using bin/StartGame.exe.

+##Editor
+There is bin/MapEditor.exe to edit maps.
+Scripts are also written in Java.
+You can find all scripts in src/redgame/scripts.